 Learn and understand the emergency procedures your company has put in place should you ever need to activate them due to a chemical spill.

-If you or a loved one have suffered an injury due to a construction worker accident in Atlanta, contact our firm to discuss the case and how you can recover compensation for your injuries.
+If you or a loved one have suffered an injury due to a construction worker accident in Fulton, contact our firm to discuss the case and how you can recover compensation for your injuries.